ptz1992/do_it_django_a_to_z/README.md

 # do_it_django_a_to_z
-Do it django project by python
+Do it Django project by yoono